daithioc95/MS2/README.md

 ## Known Bugs and Fixes
 - Evo-Calendar
  - For mobile devices, when closing the events section on there appears to be an issue with closing.
 It is expected to gradually slide in however, it slides a fraction before closing abruptly.
 This is a known issue and I plan to fix this at a later stage.

+- JSHint issue
+ - The below issue  appears when using the JShint validator despite the code fullfilling it's functionality.
+ - "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.
+(W083)"
+ - The reason for this error is because a function is declared within the for loop.
+I have trialed a series of different approaches to remove this error, however it still appears.
+The function is needed to appear within the loop in order to implement the location title above the specified marker.
+ - This may be down to how the google maps API elements interacts with Jshint.
+ - The error occurs for each set of markers meaning it occurs once in the maps2.js file and 3 times in the maps.js file.

 ## Credits
 ### Content